geneial/geneial/README.md

     sudo update-alternatives --config c++

 From now on the cmake build system will use clang and provide more comprehensible error messages.

+###1.4 A note on make
+Make is slow.
+However the build process can be made faster by using more threads by for example invoking

+    make -j8

+to run 8 threads in parallel.
+However, the console output is still messy.
+Hence, if you are one of the cool kids you may want to use ninja, on ubuntu based system you can install it by running

+   sudo apt-get install ninja-build

+You'll need to regenerate your build folder (remove it if you have generated makefiles before)

+   rm -r build/
+   mkdir build/ && cd build
+   cmake -GNinja ../src
+   ninja

 ##2.
 Installing the library
 To install the library simply run